pgorman/dangerjaunt/dangerjaunt.md

 Foreshadow a room that fills with poison gas, for example, with an acrid smell and faint hissing noise;
 players who fail to cautiously pursue those hints (or retreat from the room) can't complain about a save-or-die roll after they turn the dogging wheel on the opposite door, to find both doors sealed and green steam gushing from nozzles in the ceiling.

-Make gotcha traps --- poison needles in door knobs or faux floors that drop characters into pits without warning --- inflict only minor damage or temporary penalties, like 1--3 HP damage or double-vision for a day (-1 to hit).
+Make gotcha traps --- poison needles in door knobs or faux floors that drop characters into pits without warning --- inflict only minor damage or temporary penalties, like 1--3 hp damage or double-vision for a day (-1 to hit).

 Tricks differ from traps in that they befuddle players rather than harming characters.
 Tricks might be as simple as a false door, or as sophisticated as an imperceptibly revolving room that opens onto different hallways depending on its orientation.